HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-03-hash-functions.md

 ### Different Types of Hash Functions

 Not all hash functions are the same though.
-As we already said, one differentiator is the output space.
-As you can imagine this also effects properties such as collision resistance.
+One differentiator is the output space which effects the collision resistance.
 If the output space was only 10 bit, performing 1024 hash operations would statistically suffice to find a second input *x'* mapping to the same output as *x*.

 Depending on what a hash function is used for, the required properties vary.
-When a hash function is used in a [*hash table*] to map *keys* to *buckets*, collision are acceptable.
+When a hash function is used in a [*hash table*](https://academy.horizen.global/technology/expert/blockchain-as-a-data-structure/#hash-table) for mapping *keys* to *buckets*, collisions are acceptable.
+When not all criteria mentioned before are met, hash functions are called *non-cryptographic*.

 Some common types of non-cryptographic hash functions are:

 - *Perfect hash functions* map each valid input to a different hash value.
+The output space must hence be larger than the input space.
 This does not imply collision resistance, as the property is defined based on the input space.
 If inputs are limited to a small range (e.g. Customer IDs in a database) one might still be able to find collisions easily by using other inputs.
 Perfect hash functions are useful for hash tables.
-- *Minimal perfect hash functions* are defined on an input range and map the *n* possible inputs to exactly *n* possible outputs.
+- *Minimal perfect hash functions* are defined over a given input range and map the *n* possible inputs to exactly *n* possible outputs.
 These are the most useful for hash tables, because they provide single-step lookup and don't leave any empty buckets.
 - Hash Functions displaying continuity map similar inputs to similar outputs.
 While this would be considered a critical bug in cryptographic hash functions, it can be practical for certain applications such as *nearest neighbor searches* in hash tables.

 Cryptographic hash functions need to have all properties described in the last section, one-wayness, pseudo randomness, collision resistance and being deterministic.
 In order to achieve that they need to have a large output space.

 #### Cryptographic Hash Functions

 Besides differing in their output size, [cryptographic hash functions](https://en.wikipedia.org/wiki/Comparison_of_cryptographic_hash_functions) inner workings also vary widely.
 They have different internal state sizes, different padding schemes and vary in the rounds of computing performed.

-The SHA-2 - Secure Hash Algorithm 2 - set of hash functions are built using the [*Merkle–Damgård construction*].
+The SHA-2 - Secure Hash Algorithm 2 - set of hash functions is built using the [*Merkle–Damgård construction*].
 It uses a *one-way compression function* at it's core.
 This compression function consumes two inputs of fixed length and produces a single output of fixed length.
-In order for a hash function to consume variable length inputs, shorter inputs are *padded* to the fixed length.
-This means adding data until the required number of bits is achieved.
-How much data needs to be added depends on the compression function and what kind of data is added depends on the hash function.
+In order for a hash function to consume variable length inputs, shorter inputs are *padded* to the fixed length by adding data until the required number of bits is achieved.
+The amound of data added depends on the compression function and the type of data added depends on the hash function.
 Larger inputs are split and the compression function is applied to the fragments in sequence.

-In cryptocurrencies SHA-256 (Secure Hash Algorithm 256), RIPEMD 160 (RACE Integrity Primitives Evaluation Message Digest 160), the BLAKE family and *Keccak* (which is the basis for the SHA-3 family) are used.
+In cryptocurrencies SHA-256 (Secure Hash Algorithm 256), RIPEMD 160 (RACE Integrity Primitives Evaluation Message Digest 160), the BLAKE family and *Keccak* (which is the basis for the SHA-3 family) are the most common hsh functions.

-In Bitcoin and related protocols, such as Horizen, [addresses are obtained] through performing a combination of SHA256 and RIPEMD160 on a given public key.
-One can only [speculate](https://bitcoin.stackexchange.com/questions/16543/why-was-the-ripemd-160-hash-algorithms-chosen-before-sha-1) why Satoshi made that choice, but most likely he did so to mitigate the risk in case one function were to become vulnerable (e.g. break one-wayness).
+In Bitcoin and related protocols, such as Horizen, [addresses are obtained]({{ site.baseurl }}{% post_url /technology/expert/2022-02-04-2-generating-keys-and-addresses %}) through performing a combination of SHA256 and RIPEMD160 on a given public key.
+One can only [speculate](https://bitcoin.stackexchange.com/questions/16543/why-was-the-ripemd-160-hash-algorithms-chosen-before-sha-1) why Satoshi made that choice, but most likely he did so to mitigate the risk of one function becoming vulnerable (e.g. one-wayness is broken).

 ### Where are Hash Functions Used?

 Hash functions are used for various purposes in blockchains and the examples below are by no means a complete list.

+#### Mining

-Hash functions are most often talked about in the context of cryptocurrency **mining**.
+Hash functions are most often talked about in the context of cryptocurrency [mining]({{ site.baseurl }}{% post_url /technology/expert/2022-02-07-mining %}).
 This is not necessarily because it is the most important (though a very important) application of hash functions from a technical perspective.
 It's also because by now an entire industry has been build around performing hash operations on a large scale.

 Miners continuously hash the block header of new blocks, together with a variable, the *nonce*.
 The goal is to find a nonce that when hashed together with the rest of the header produces a hash below a certain threshold, the *target*.
 When that happens, they broadcast the block to the network and it's attached to the blockchain.

-Using hash functions makes for a good **Proof-of-Work**, because finding a hash below the target is an optimization and approximation free problem. *Optimization free* means there is no shortcut to using a trial-and error approach. *Approximation free* means, there is no "being close" to solving a block.
+Using hash functions makes for a good [Proof-of-Work]({{ site.baseurl }}{% post_url /technology/expert/2022-02-05-2-proof-of-work %}), because finding a hash below the target is an optimization and approximation free problem.

+- *Optimization free* means there is no shortcut to using a trial-and error approach.
+- *Approximation free* means, there is no "being close" to solving a block.
 It's a binary situation, either a solution is found, or not.

-This has the benefit that miners who simultaneously work on blocks, can drop their blocks once they receive a valid block from the network and start working on the next one.
-The chance of finding a valid nonce within the next, say minute, does not change in a meaningful way by switching to another block, no matter how long they have been working on the previous candidate.
+Being approximation free has the benefit that miners will drop their current block and start working on a new candidate block once the chain is extended by a different miner.
+The chance of solving the current block within the next, say minute, does not change meaningfully by switching to another block, no matter how long they have been working on the previous candidate.

+#### Block and Transaction Identifiers

 Another use case for hash functions is creating short, data saving identifiers for blocks, as well as transactions.
 Block hashes or transaction hashes, usually called Transaction IDs (or TXIDs), can be exchanged instead of the actual blocks or transactions, e.g. when a node is requesting updates from its peers.
-By only transmitting the TXID first, one can save a lot of bandwidth.
+By only transmitting the TXID first, one saves bandwidth.
 Only if the requesting node does not have the block in its blockchain already, the actual data of the block is being transferred.

+#### Merkle Trees

-Hash functions are also used in *merkle trees*, a construction used to create a succinct (256 bit) summary of all transactions in a block, that is included in the block  header.
+Hash functions are also used in [*merkle trees*](https://academy.horizen.global/technology/expert/blockchain-as-a-data-structure/#merkle-trees), a construction used to create a succinct (256 bit) summary of all transactions in a block.
+This summary is included in the block header.
 Transactions are first hashed and then combined pairwise, until a single hash, the *merkle root* is obtained.
 If there is an odd number of transactions in a given round, the last transaction is concatenated with itself, as you can see with *H(C)* in the graphic below.

 ![Merkle Tree](/assets/post_files/technology/expert/2.2-hash-functions/merkle_tree_D.jpg)